Drawback of Enforcing Equivariance and its Compensation via the Lens of Expressive Power: Boundary Hyperplanes and Channel Vectors

 where $\langle\alpha_i,M\rangle=0$ are defined as $\langle\alpha_i,x\rangle=0$ for all $x\in M$.
 Especially, if $M$ is a boundary hyperplane, there exists some channel vector $\alpha$ such that $\langle \alpha,M\rangle=0$. \end{theorem}

 Boundary hyperplane provides a powerful analytical tool for understanding the internal mechanisms of GENs.
-We prove that for a GEN, the set of its boundary hyperplanes are symmetric with respect to all group representations.
-Specifically, for any given boundary hyperplane $M$ and all fixed group representation $\rho$, applying the transformation $\rho$ to the boundary hyperplane (denoted as $\rho M=\{\rho x:x\in M\}$) also gets a boundary hyperplane because
+We prove that for a GEN, the set of its boundary hyperplanes is symmetric with respect to all group representations. \rebuttal{Specifically, for any given boundary hyperplane $M$, then for any $g\in G$, the transformed hyperplane $\rho_g M=\{\rho_g x:x\in M\}$ is also a boundary hyperplane of the GEN, because

 where $x$ is a point on the hyperplane $M$ and $v$ is any vector not in $M$.
-The inequality holds because the group representation $\rho$ is always invertible.
-We note that $\rho M$ is not always another hyperplane.
-In fact, for the identity $e$, $\rho_eM=M$.
+The inequality holds because the group representation $\rho_g$ is always invertible.
+We note that $\rho_g M$ is not always another hyperplane.
+In fact, for the identity $g=e$, $\rho_eM=M$. }

 This property hold for all group elements $g\in G$, implying the set of all transformed hyperplanes, $\{\rho_g M:g\in G\}$, is a subset of the GEN's total set of boundary hyperplanes.
 It also holds for all boundary hyperplanes $M$, which means the GEN's total set of boundary hyperplanes is symmetry under $\rho$.
 We summarize this finding in the following theorem. \begin{theorem} For a GEN on group $G$, its boundary hyperplane set $\mathcal{M}$ is closed under group representation $\rho_g$ for all $G$. \end{theorem} This theorem has direct implications for the expressive power of GENs.
 When approximating a target function, the network must capture its discontinuous, i.e., boundary hyperplanes.
 Due to the symmetry requirement, even a single learned hyperplane $M$ generates a whole family of hyperplanes, $\{\rho_g M:g\in G\}$.
 The size of this set provides a lower bound on the number of boundary hyperplanes the GEN must use to approximate the target function effectively.
 According to Theorem \ref{relation}, a larger number of required hyperplanes, in turn, necessitates a greater number of neurons in the network.